Legislation Passed to Ease the Registered Land Withdrawal ProcessPrint PDF

 This legislation also simplifies withdrawal from registration in the context of condominium development.
 Section 81 of Massachusetts General Laws Chapter 183A, the condominium statute, has been amended to allow an owner of land, which consists of registered land in whole or in part, to withdraw the land from registration by filing a master deed with the appropriate registry of deeds.
 Previously, this method of withdrawal was available only if the land consisted only partially of registered land.

 Overall, this legislation benefits owners of registered land in Massachusetts, particularly in the commercial and condominium development contexts, by facilitating withdrawal of their land from the Land Court registration system.
 This should reduce the transactional costs and delays that are frequently associated with transactions involving registered land.

-This advisory was prepared by Beth H. Mitchell and Jessica Alfano Powell, members of the Real Estate and Finance practice group at Nutter McClennen & Fish LLP.
+This advisory was prepared by Beth H. Mitchell in the Real Estate and Finance practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Beth or your Nutter attorney at 617.439.2000.